-Recreational sports are an integral part of the Student Development program at New England College.
+Recreational sports are an integral part of New England College.
 All members of the College community are invited to participate.
-Flag football, basketball, volleyball, and softball have been offered as coeducational team competition.
-Tennis, badminton, mountain bike races, 5K road races, and alpine ski and snow board races have been offered as both coed and single-gender activities.
+Flag football, basketball, volleyball, and softball have been offered as team competitions.
+Individual sports such as tennis are also offered.